derHowie/cascade/README.md

 ;; => ([2 3] [5 6] [10 30] [1 300])
 ```

+### Note:

+You may have noticed while reading these examples that the reduce function does not include the item it is appended to.
+I realize in a lot of cases, one may want to include that value, however I believe that type of functionality would be limiting to those who want to reduce the preceeding values then call a different function involving cascade's result and the current item.

+### Example:

 Let's look at a slightly less contrived example to see why cascade can be useful:

 In this scenario we have been contracted to build an application that helps the proprietor of a petting zoo get a better visualization of his day-to-day operations while also balancing the books.